RAKWireless/wisblock-python/rak7391/ads1115/README.md

 `ADS1115_GAIN = 1`

+**reference** - the reference voltage for that specific gain, so if you are selecting gain 1 above set the reference voltage to 4.096:

+`ADS1115_GAIN_REF = 4.096`

 **value** - the read value is a number that ranges from -32768 to 32767 on the 16-bit ADS1115, a value of 0 means the signal is at a ground (reference) level, 32767 means it's at or higher than the maximum voltage value for the current gain.

 `value = adc.read_adc(ADS1115_CHANNEL, gain=ADS1115_GAIN)`